Explore Zealandia Ecosanctuary: A Day of Wildlife Conservation Near Wellington

 Are Pets Allowed Inside Zealandia Ecosanctuary?

-Pets aren't allowed inside Zealandia due to strict pet policies aimed at protecting wildlife interactions.
-Only certified service dogs can enter, provided you notify Zealandia beforehand and present the necessary certification evidence.
+Pets are not permitted inside Zealandia due to strict pet policies protecting wildlife interactions.
+Only certified service dogs are allowed with prior notification and documentation.

 What Are the Sanctuary’s Opening Hours?